Mart-igor/Online_store_of_celestial_objects/README.md

 1. In order to be able to roll back in case of a fatal error (actually mostly as an artificial ***team experience***), I used:
 -- **Git & GitHub**
 1. To keep it in Internet I use two ways:
-   - use web-server
    - use Linux server and nginx

 ---
 ## Table of content